BijelicLukas/Luggas-Portfolio.github.io/APE.md

 # Challenges
 ## Technical Challenges
 - Designing a flexible state system (`TableManager`) that coordinates menu, dialogue, gameplay, and fail states.
 - Implementing two different game modes (Category and List), each requiring unique evaluation logic while sharing core mechanics.
 - Building a dynamic container layout that adapts to different card types and container counts without breaking UI clarity.
 - Creating a unified card architecture that supports four card types (Currency, Name, Crypto, Human) with shared behavior and custom logic.
 - Parsing custom deck files with a JSON-like structure and interpreting them differently depending on the card type.
 - Ensuring consistent drag-and-drop interaction across all card types using interface-driven design.

 ## Production & Workflow Challenges
 - Finding the right balance between planning and execution during a multi-week project.
 - Maintaining motivation when milestones were too large and provided no short-term feedback.
 - Structuring development progress while managing university workload.

+---

+# Solutions
+## Technical solutions
+- Implemented a central state controller (`TableManager`) to manage the full game flow, including menu, dialogue, gameplay and lose states, as well as timer, mistake tracking and music transitions.
+- Separated gameplay logic into two main game modes (**Category** and **List**), allowing different evaluation rules while reusing the same core systems for input, feedback and flow control.
+- Designed a layered card architecture with a shared abstract `Card` base, two intermediate types (`CategoryCard`, `ListCard`) and four concrete card types (`Currency`, `Name`, `Crypto`, `Human`), keeping behavior consistent while still allowing specialized logic.
+- Built a `DeckManager` that reads custom deck files, parses them depending on card type, creates and shuffles decks, and evaluates player actions on each placement instead of at the very end of a round – based on feedback from a code review.
+- Created a flexible deck file format (JSON-like key–value structure) that allows designers to define duration, card types, crypto definitions and human data without touching code.
+- Implemented a unified drag-and-drop system using an `IDraggable` interface and a dedicated `DragManager`, so all card types interact with containers in the same way.
+- Developed a dynamic container layout system that automatically arranges containers based on their number (single row, multi-row) to keep the UI readable across different level configurations.
+- Added a data-driven dialogue system for the CEO character, where expressions, text and voice pitch are defined in external text files and processed line by line.

+## Workflow & process solutions
+- Created a multi-week project timeline and adjusted it based on real progress, which helped maintain a clear overview of what was done and what still needed work.
+- Used sketches and planning documents to define class responsibilities and function behavior early, reducing the need for large refactors later on.
+- Switched from large, vague milestones to smaller, concrete tasks to keep motivation and visible progress high throughout the project.
+- Kept development history structured through regular Git commits with descriptive messages, making it easy to track changes and future improvements.

+---